 - Keokee Lake Bio Rpt 2013

-- Statewide creel limits apply for all species.
+- Statewide creel limits apply for all other species.

 - Gasoline motor use is prohibited.

-- A National Forest Stamp is required to fish Keokee Lake.
+- A National Forest Stamp is required to fish Lake Keokee.

 There is a ramp and courtesy pier for boat launching.
 A universally accessible pier is available a short distance from the parking area.
 Pit toilets are located in the parking area.

-For more information about the lake’s fisheries contact the Marion VDGIF office.
+For more information about the lake’s fisheries contact the Marion DWR office.